The quiet restlessness of people who want more from life

 Whether you like it or not, what you have to say resonates with others.
 What’s more, your innate ability to inspire, guide, and motivate speaks to people on multiple levels.

-Something that makes you a natural-born leader.
+This is the charisma effect — something that makes you a natural-born leader.
 And to be a good leader, you need to have a plan.

 That’s why…